Security Settings - Zoom

 Where and how do I report someone for Zoom harassment or misuse?

-Why doesn’t the “required passcode” default actually prompt me to type in a passcode for a Zoom meeting?
+Why doesn’t the “required passcode” default prompt me to type in a passcode for a Zoom meeting?

-If you are accessing the session by clicking on a link in the invitation the passcode is encrypted and embedded in the link.
-You will only get prompted to enter the passcode if you select “Join a Meeting” in the Zoom client and then enter the Meeting ID # rather than clicking on the link, which will then prompt for a passcode.
+If you are accessing the session by clicking on a link, the passcode is encrypted and embedded in the link.
+You will be prompted to enter the passcode if you select Join a Meeting in the Zoom app and enter the Meeting ID #

 Shouldn't UB move to another platform, given all the security concerns about Zoom?